MINIOTA SCHOOL HANDBOOK

 Indoor Footwear Required

 All students should have a pair of non-scuff runners for indoor wear at school in addition to the footwear worn to and from home.
-The indoor runners remain clean and are worn in class and for Phys.
+The indoor runners are to remain clean and will be worn in class and for Phys.
 Ed. class.
 Parents are asked to NOT purchase blue and black-soled runners (unless they clearly state they are non-scuff) as these mark tiled floors badly.
-Students are required to remove outdoor footwear and place it on the boot trays or in their lockers upon entering the building.
+Students are required to remove outdoor footwear and place it on the boot trays upon entering the building.
 This assists in keeping classrooms, hallways and gym floors clean.
 Students should not walk in stocking feet or bare feet for health and safety reasons (ex. fire drill).
 Indoor footwear should be labeled clearly and kept in the locker or on the boot trays at the entrance.
-Your cooperation is
+Your cooperation is appreciated.

 Loading / Unloading Bay